angular-gantt/angular-gantt/README.md

   - `expand`: rendering range will be expanded to display the tasks entirely.
   - `truncate`: tasks will be truncated, or even totally hidden if they are not in rendering range at all.

-- **template-url** (default: `template/gantt.tmpl.html`)
+- **template-url**

-  URL of the Gantt HTML template.
-You need to specify this attribute if you put the template in a different folder otherwise the directive won't work.
+  URL of custom Gantt HTML template.
+If you want to customize the default Gantt HTML template, make a copy of [default template file src/template/default.gantt.tmpl.html](src/template/default.gantt.tmpl.html) to your own project, and set the URL of copied file to this attribute.

+  If `undefined` or `template/default.gantt.tmpl.html`, default template will be used.

+  *warning:* template-url must be different than `template/default.gantt.tmpl.html`, or it will use default template included in `angular-gantt.js`.

+  To use default template, you don't have to copy [default template file]((src/template/default.gantt.tmpl.html)) to your project, default template is loaded in
+  [$templateCache](https://docs.angularjs.org/api/ng/service/$templateCache) when initializing `gantt` module.

 - **tooltip-date-format**